 Once you have the route, you can distribute it to your drivers in various ways:

-- WEBFLEET: For delivery drivers and fleets using TomTom Pro devices, you can use RouteXL’s WEBFLEET integration.
+- Webfleet.
+For delivery drivers and fleets using TomTom Pro devices, you can use RouteXL’s Webfleet integration.
 This integration allows the optimized route to be loaded directly into your TomTom Pro devices.

 RouteXL offers free route optimization for routes of 20 stops or less.
 You can do as many routes as you want in a day.

 Route4Me is a comprehensive and customizable delivery route planning solution with a long list of add-ons for your business.
 It offers route optimization, route monitoring, customer updates, and proof of delivery.

 Once a route is published, dispatch can manually move customers across routes and change the previously optimized route.

-Route4Me uses geofencing that allows you to set up parameters around your customer’s location, so when your driver gets close to a specific location, a notification will go out to the customer letting them know their delivery is about to arrive.
+Route4Me uses geofencing that allows you to set up parameters around your customer’s location, so when your driver gets close to a specific location, a notification will go out to the customer, letting them know their delivery is about to arrive.

 Proof of delivery